WHAT to Eat

 5.12 Aren’t Meal Choices Important Too?

-What you eat is arguably more important than WHEN you eat.
+WHAT you eat is arguably more important than WHEN you eat.
 Understanding how your food choices affect your glucose levels between meals is beneficial.

 • High-fat foods and meals will keep your blood glucose stable after meals.
 However, high-fat foods and meals tend to provide fewer nutrients and satiety per calorie, so you will likely consume more calories.